Lead Generation: A Strategic Guide for Marketing Executives

 The primary goal of nurturing is to move leads further down the sales funnel.
 Content marketing, where you consistently provide valuable content to prospects, is an effective way to nurture leads.

-Lead scoring methods
+Lead generation scoring methods

 To ensure that they only focus on leads that have the potential for conversion, marketers use a variety of lead scoring methods.
 This can help them identify the most qualified leads.